Little Albert experiment: Subsequent events

 Albert was about one year old at the end of the experiment, and he reportedly left the hospital shortly thereafter.
-Though Watson had discussed what might be done to remove Albert's conditioned fears, he chose not to attempt such desensitization with Albert, and it is thought likely that the infant's fear of furry things continued post-experimentally.
+Though Watson had discussed what might be done to remove Albert's conditioned fears, he chose not to attempt such desensitization with Albert, and it is thought likely that the infant's fear of furry things continued postexperimentally.

 Watson later gave a series of weekend lectures describing the Little Albert study.
 One of these lectures was attended by Mary Cover Jones, which sparked her interest in pursuing graduate work in psychology.
 Jones conducted an experiment to figure out how to eliminate fear responses in children and studied a boy named Peter, who was two years old.
 Peter shared similar fears of white rabbits and furry objects as Little Albert.
-Jones was able to increase Peter's tolerance of white rabbits by exposing him to the animal, known as direct conditioning, and having Peter interact with children who were not afraid of the rabbit.
-Mary Cover Jones was the first psychologist to desensitize or uncondition a fear response and become known as the "Mother of Behavior Therapy".
+Jones was able to increase Peter's tolerance of white rabbits by exposing him to the animal at gradually shorter distances and having Peter interact with children who were not afraid of the rabbit.
+Watson is listed in the publication of the study as advisor and editor.
+Mary Cover Jones was the first psychologist to desensitize, or decondition, a fear response and become known as the "Mother of Behavior Therapy".

 Identifying Little Albert

 According to some textbooks, Albert's mother worked in the same building as Watson and did not know the tests were being conducted.
 When she found out, she took Albert and moved away, letting no one know where they were going.
 A 2009 report, however, disputes that.
 The original report had stated that the baby's mother was a wet nurse at the hospital, who may have felt coerced and unable to turn down a request for her baby to be used in Watson's experiment.
-The claim of coercion was successfully challenged in an article published in the same journal as the coercion claim.
+The claim of coercion was challenged in an article published in the same journal as the coercion claim.